KKNMAL003/kikionolo/README.md

    # or
    npm install
    ```
-3. Copy `.env.example` to `.env` and fill in your Supabase and PayPal credentials.
+3. Copy `.env.example` to `.env` and fill in your Supabase credentials.

 ### Running the App